DonTseTse/bash_commons/filesystem.md

 	[ "$(is_writeable <path>)" -eq 1 ] && ... do something with <path> ...

-The function has a **check on existing path part** flag  which configures the behavior for filepaths that don't exist on the system (yet).
+The function has a "check on existing path part" flag  which configures the behavior for filepaths that don't exist on the system (yet).
 In these cases the answer whether a write will succeed or not depends on the type of operation and whether it requires the direct parent folder to exist or not. `mkdir` is a good example - let's imagine there's a empty directory `/test` where the user has write permission and wants to create the path `/test/folder/subfolder`: